Annual Lockout Tagout Audit: OSHA Requires It. We Make It Easy.

 The Annual LOTO Review Is Not Optional

 The inspection must be performed by an authorized employee other than the one using the procedure.
 It must include a review of the procedure with each employee who uses it.
 And it must be certified in writing with the machine name, date of inspection, employees involved, and name of the inspector.
+That written certification is the specific requirement under (c)(6)(ii).

 Most facilities that perform annual reviews do so informally with no documentation.
 When OSHA asks for your annual inspection records, informal reviews do not satisfy the requirement.

-What OSHA Looks For: Written certification that the periodic inspection was performed, the date it was conducted, the machines or equipment covered, the names of the employees included, and the name of the authorized employee who performed the inspection.
+What OSHA looks for: Written certification that the periodic inspection was performed, the date it was conducted, the machines or equipment covered, the names of the employees included, and the name of the authorized employee who performed the inspection.

 What Can Change Between Reviews